RICE (medicine): Ice

 Ice referred to the application of cold to an injury, such as ice, an icepack, or frozen vegetables.
 It was meant to reduce swelling and inflammation by vasoconstriction.
-However, adequate blood flow is essential in allowing cells and signals from our immune system to reach injured areas.
+However, adequate blood flow is essential in allowing cells and signals from the immune system to reach injured areas.
 By reducing the entry of these cells and signals to the injury, healing can be delayed, or possibly inhibited.

 The current research supports the role of ice in temporary pain relief, but there is little evidence supporting the use of ice to aid in healing, or even swelling reduction.
 Further research is needed to further understand how ice should be applied.
 At this time, due to the lack of evidence, there is no consensus on the ideal temperature ranges, time frames, application methods, or patient populations when using ice on a soft tissue injury.
 Most studies use icing protocols of intermittent 10-20 minute applications, several times a day for the first few days following an injury.